nwthomas/data-structures-and-algorithms/data_structures/cache/least_recently_used/README.md

-# LEAST RECENTLY USED CACHE 💰
+# LEAST RECENTLY USED CACHE 🧞‍♂️

-A `Least Recently Used Cache`, or `LRU Cache`, allows the storage of data where a record is kept of when the data was last touched.
+A `Least Recently Used Cache`, or `LRU Cache`, prioritizes the placement of data based on when it was last used.
+Most recently added or accessed data is placed in the front of the cache, and old data is deleted once the max size of the cache has been reached.

 ## TABLE OF CONTENTS